-- in general I agree with the proposed scheme however this is in danger of affect some people who make have special circumstances and will need to be assessed separately. - 18 Every support should reach out everyone according everyone's needs - 19 By giving people handouts and subsidies you take away their dignity. - 20 It is good to hear that changes would simplify the process of application And administration. - 21 I think there needs to be further investigations, as some people claiming benefits are clearly able to work.
-Especially if they are doing voluntary work as by doing this they could actually get a part time job and earn some of there own money - 22 These proposals seem to be fair, practical and well thought-through. - 23 Current council tax tariffs is unaffordable to most in the current economic crisis - 24 Simplifying the scheme benefits both claimants and the council: for claimants it is easier to understand and the payment processing time is reduced; for council it will reduce admin costs and reduce stressful work - I agree with supporting lower incomes, however we need to encourage people to work and contribute I don't want the scheme abused people need to work and contribute like all other working people - I understand that lower income houses need support, however I don't understand how some of these houses on universal credit can afford to put up Christmas lights in November and run them while houses with a decent income are struggling to pay the fuel bills etc. it seems there is so much help out there for 'lower income' households where half of them have undeclared earnings and actually better off than a family with two working parents earning and honest days living! - 27 I think earning a should come into it rather than blanket for all in x situation.
-We all should contribute something as it pus for important services - 28 Should be changed and supported more people doesn't mean if someone is working more then 16 hours can pay and live on that kind of money. - Benefits should be for those who have hit hard times.
-Too many people use benefits as a way of life.
-More people need to be working, benefits are supposed to be a short fix.
-Too many single parent familes. - 30 You should go ahead.
-It sounds very sensible. - 31 Increase support for working households and lone parents.
-Up the earnings threshold for council tax support. - 32 I understand that the scheme needs to be overhauled and made simpler for people to access but that is the job of the ridiculously high paid staff at the council.
-If their wages were capped then it would be more money to spend on services needed in this county. - 33 Please get a 'plain English' version next time!
+circumstances and will need to be assessed separately.
+18 Every support should reach out everyone according everyone's needs 19 By giving people handouts and subsidies you take away their dignity.
+It is good to hear that changes would simplify the process of application And administration.
+20 I think there needs to be further investigations, as some people claiming benefits are clearly able to work.
+Especially if they are doing voluntary work as by doing this they could actually get a part time job and earn some of there own money These proposals seem to be fair, practical and well thought-through.
+22 Current council tax tariffs is unaffordable to most in the current economic crisis 23 Simplifying the scheme benefits both claimants and the council: for claimants it is easier to understand and the payment 24 processing time is reduced; for council it will reduce admin costs and reduce stressful work 25 I agree with supporting lower incomes, however we need to encourage people to work and contribute I don't want the scheme abused - people need to work and contribute like all other working people I understand that lower income houses need support, however I don't understand how some of these houses on universal credit can afford to put up Christmas lights in November and run them while houses with a decent income are struggling to pay the fuel bills etc. it seems there is so much help out there for 'lower income' households where half of them have undeclared earnings and actually better off than a family with two working parents earning and honest days living!
+I think earning a should come into it rather than blanket for all in x situation.
+We all should contribute something as it pus for 27 important services 28 Should be changed and supported more people doesn't mean if someone is working more then 16 hours can pay and live on that kind of money.

+17 in general I agree with the proposed scheme however this is in danger of affect some people who make have special working, benefits are supposed to be a short fix.
+Too many single parent familes.

 Much of the language here is Council Speak.

+answered 33

+skinned 244